-The Early Decision (ED) deadline is in place for students who have identified Providence College as their first-choice college and wish to demonstrate their commitment to attend PC early in the application process.
-The deadline to apply ED is November 15, and students will be notified of their decision by January 1.
+The Early Decision (ED) deadlines are in place for students who have identified Providence College as their first-choice college and wish to demonstrate their commitment to attend PC.
+The deadline to apply ED I is November 15, and students will be notified of their decision by January 1.
+The deadline to apply ED II is January 15, and students will be notified of their decision by February 15.
 Early Decision is a binding agreement for students who are invited to attend Providence College.
-You, your school counselor, and a parent or guardian will be required to complete and sign the Common Application Early Decision Agreement at the time of application, and you will be bound by the conditions listed on the form which can be found at www.commonapp.org
+You, your school counselor, and a parent or guardian will be required to complete and sign the Common Application Early Decision Agreement at the time of application, and you will be bound by the conditions listed on the form which can be found at www.commonapp.org.
+If invited to Providence College under the ED Program, you will be expected to withdraw your applications from all other schools and enroll at Providence College.

 Early Decision is a binding agreement which requires you to withdraw all other applications and attend Providence College if invited, provided you are offered sufficient financial assistance.
 Early Action, on the other hand, is not a binding program.
 If invited Early Action, you are not obligated to withdraw all other applications, and can still choose which school you wish to attend.
 While the Early Action deadline and notification dates are earlier than Regular Decision, you have until the national reply deadline of May 1 to decide whether or not you wish to attend PC.

-Students may apply to only one Early Decision program.
+Students may apply to only one Early Decision program at a time.
 This does not preclude you from applying under other schools’ non-binding admission deadlines.
 If you are admitted to Providence College, you will then be expected to withdraw all other applications and attend PC.

-Providence College will release Early Decision letters by January 1.
+Providence College will release Early Decision I letters by January 1 and Early Decision II letters by February 15.
 You can expect to receive your decision via U.S. mail.
 Any need-based aid or merit-based scholarships will be included in your acceptance packet.

 While we work to provide the best possible financial aid package for each student in the form of grants, loans, and the Federal Work Study Program, Providence College is not currently able to guarantee that full need will be met for any admission candidates.